Janine E. Guglielmino MA

 Janine earned a master's degree in journalism and public affairs from American University and a bachelor's degree from Haverford College.
 She has worked as an editor at American Forests and The Chronicle of Philanthropy, both based in Washington, DC.

-She lives in suburban Philadelphia with her husband and son, three dogs, and cat.
+She lives in suburban Philadelphia with her husband and son, two dogs, and cat.
 She enjoys spending time with family and friends, being in nature, writing, traveling, reading, crafts, listening to rock n' roll, playing word games, and, most of all, making a difference in people's lives.